 You can also feel free to contact our Counseling department if you think a brief phone conference might be helpful.

-In this iQuestions video from Focus on the Family, Roland Warren shares cautions about video games as well as his own experiences in using them as a positive interactive time with kids.
+Making Video Games Family Friendly: Roland Warren shares cautions about video games as well as how to use them for positive interactive time with kids.

 Parents' Guide to Video Games